StefanBuchman/aws-appsync-chat-workshop/README.md

     aws lex-models put-bot --cli-input-json file://backend/MovieBot/bot.json --region $AWS_REGION
     ```

+6. Head over to [Lex]() and walk-through what has been created.

+   You should see two Lex chatbots (ChuckBot & MovieBot), the bots may still be building.
+While they are building take a look at:
+   - The intents, these are the actions your chatbot users will attempt to have the chatbot undertake.
+We can take slots (variables) as part of the intent to make the chatbot more dynamic
+   - The slots, these are pieces of information we may need to fullfil an intent.
+   - Finally, make sure each chatbot has a Lambda function defined in the Fullfilment section.
+This is what will be executed once when know what our chatbot user is looking for.

+---

+## Interacting with Chatbots

+_The chatbots retrieve information online via API calls from Lambda to [The Movie Database (TMDb)](https://www.themoviedb.org/) (MovieBot, which is based on this [chatbot sample](https://github.com/aws-samples/aws-lex-convo-bot-example)) and [chucknorris.io ](https://api.chucknorris.io/) (ChuckBot)_

-13. Finally, execute the following command to install your project package dependencies and run the application locally:
+1. Execute the following command to install your project package dependencies and run the application locally:

     ```bash
     amplify serve
     ```

-14. Access your ChatQLv2 app at http://localhost:3000.
-Sign up at least 2 different users, authenticate with each user to get them registered in the backend Users table, then search for new users to start a conversation and test real-time/offline messaging as well as other features using different devices or browsers.

-### Interacting with Chatbots

-_The chatbots retrieve information online via API calls from Lambda to [The Movie Database (TMDb)](https://www.themoviedb.org/) (MovieBot, which is based on this [chatbot sample](https://github.com/aws-samples/aws-lex-convo-bot-example)) and [chucknorris.io ](https://api.chucknorris.io/) (ChuckBot)_
+2. Access your chat app at http://localhost:3000

+3. Resume your previous conversation or start a new one.

-1. In order to initiate or respond to a chatbot conversation, you need to start the message with either `@chuckbot` or `@moviebot` to trigger or respond to the specific bot, for example:
+4. In order to initiate or respond to a chatbot conversation, you need to start the message with either `@chuckbot` or `@moviebot` to trigger or respond to the specific bot, for example:

    - _@chuckbot Give me a Chuck Norris fact_
    - _@moviebot Tell me about a movie_

-2. Each subsequent response needs to start with the bot handle (@chuckbot or @moviebot) so the app can detect the message is directed to Lex and not to the other user in the same conversation.
+5. Each subsequent response needs to start with the bot handle (@chuckbot or @moviebot) so the app can detect the message is directed to Lex and not to the other user in the same conversation.
 Both users will be able to view Lex chatbot responses in real-time powered by GraphQL subscriptions.

-3. Alternatively you can start a chatbot conversation from the message drop-down menu:
+6. Alternatively you can start a chatbot conversation from the message drop-down menu:

    - Just selecting `ChuckBot` will display options for further interaction
    - Send a message with a nothing but a movie name and selecting `MovieBot` subsequently will retrieve the details about the movie